dschwen/mathparse/README.md

-# mathparse
+# SymbolicMath
-Mathematical expression parser that builds an AST.
+Abstract syntax tree (AST) based symbolic math system with an expression parser.

 It consists of

-- a tokenizer in `MathParseTokenize`
+- a tokenizer in `SymbolicMathTokenize`
-- an infix to prefix converter in `MathParseAST`
+- an infix to prefix tree converter in `SymbolicMathParser`

-Work in progress

-- an prefix-tree generator

 ## Features